Projects and Initiatives

 Proposal submission deadline: November 30, 2012.

-In 2013, the university identified five Signature Initiatives for the Rising to the Challenge campaign that span individualized health, the science of learning, the future of cities, the sustainability of water resources, and global health.
+In 2013, the university identified Signature Initiatives for the Rising to the Challenge campaign that span individualized health, the science of learning, the future of cities, big data, space studies, and global health.
 Together with the Bloomberg Distinguished Professors, the Signature Initiatives will leverage and strengthen our divisional expertise to create innovative interdisciplinary solutions for the most critical global issues.

 Task Force on Academic Freedom